The G-invariant graph Laplacian: The -invariant graph Laplacian

-At this point, we wish to demonstrate the improved convergence rate \eqref{convSec:errFormula} with a numerical example.
-In the following simulation, we let the group $G=SU(2)$ (of $2\times 2$ unitary matrices with determinant one) act on the four-dimensional sphere $S^4$ as follows.
-First, we embed $S^4$ in the Euclidean space $\mathbb{C}^3$ via the map
+At this point, we wish to demonstrate the improved convergence rate \eqref{convSec:errFormula} with some numerical examples.
+In the following simulation, we let the group $G=SU(2)$ (of $2\times 2$ unitary matrices with determinant one) act on a data set sampled from the four-dimensional sphere $S^4$, as follows.
+First, we sample a set of~$N$ points~$\left\{p_1,\ldots,p_N\right\}\in S^4$ and embed them in the Euclidean space $\mathbb{C}^3$ via the map